peter-evans/blog/content/posts/github-actions-how-to-create-pull-requests-automatically.md

 ### Example workflow to automate periodic dependency updates

 This example workflow executes once a week and will create a pull request for any dependency updates.
+This pattern will work well for updating any kind of static content from an external source.

 ```
 name: Update Dependencies